 3.4.2 Nominating Committee

-- Recommend to the board, directors to fill in the seats on board committees;
+ii. recommend to the board, directors to fill the seats on board committees;

-- Assess the effectiveness of the board as a whole, the committees of the board and the contribution of each existing individual director and thereafter, recommend its findings to the board; and
+iii. assess the effectiveness of the board as a whole, the committees of the board and the contribution of each existing individual director and thereafter, recommend its findings to the board;

-- Review the required mix of skills and experience and other qualities, including core competencies which non-executive directors should bring to the board and thereafter, recommend its findings to the board.
+iv. review the required mix of skills and experience and other qualities, including core competencies which non-executive directors should bring to the board and thereafter, recommend its findings to the board; and

 3.4.3 Remuneration Committee